joe-roy/flat_example/README.md

 easing the reporting burden on institutions and intend to build on this capacity in the future based on use and feedback.

+I’ve filter the rows that have a zero count.
+This doesn’t need to be done.
+You can leave them in, but the other issue that this was solving is the removal of the NA ethnicity (a category from pre-2011 that still is in the reports downloaded, but is always 0).
+Those values (if they exist in your data), should be filtered.

 ## Folder Structure

 The data\_transform.R file contains R code (using Tidyverse syntax) to